FrietzeLabUVM/cutruntools/INSTALL.md

 ## Prerequisites

-The following tools should be already installed, and check the corresponding website to see how to install them if not.
+The following tools should be already installed.
+Check the corresponding website to see how to install them if not.
 Special notes for Atactk and UCSC-tools, see below.

 In the bracket is the version we have.
 CutRunTools may work with a lower version of each tool.